rmartinho/flamingdangerzone/about.markdown

 ### Intellectual property

 Except where otherwise noted, content on this site is licensed under a [Creative Commons Attribution 3.0 Unported License][cc-by].

-Code samples are licensed under the [CC0 1.0 Universal Public Domain Dedication][cc0].
+Code samples are under the [CC0 1.0 Universal Public Domain Dedication][cc0].

 The favicon image is in the public domain.